Case study: pharmacist-led clinical pathway, Belgium

 A pharmacist at AZ Sint-Jan hospital in Bruges, Belgium, initiated and led a clinical pathway for fragility fractures to standardise care.1 The pathway was developed in collaboration with a multidisciplinary team.
 It required that all people admitted to the orthopaedic ward with a fragility fracture be tested for osteoporosis and receive treatment where appropriate.
 The pharmacist also gave advice on medications and followed up with patients.

-A range of other clinical pathways are already in place at AZ Sint-Jan hospital.2 As part of the Clinical Pathways Network, the hospital has set a goal of developing dedicated clinical pathways for 60% of its patients.2
+A range of other clinical pathways are already in place at AZ Sint-Jan hospital.2 As part of the Clinical Pathways NetworkThis link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue, the hospital has set a goal of developing dedicated clinical pathways for 60% of its patients.2

 What has the programme achieved?